 – Leslie Nawirridj, Gunbalanya.

-The taste of the fruit is tart with a delightful aroma of stewed apples and pears, with some cooked citrus, pickled and floral musk essence.
+Initial taste of the fruit is tart, with some astringency.
 Some say the fruit looks and tastes like an English gooseberry.